 In the first part of this two-part series, we tackled how long and short the hems of 9 types of pants should be.
 The other side of the equation is the constant challenge of what shoes to wear with what pant style.
 Exactly what shoes should you wear with different styles of pants?

 In this updated article featuring shoes you can shop for online right now, we demystify the most flattering shoe-pant combinations.
 How do you match your shoe styles with your pants?

-Here are shoe styles ranging from peep-toe booties to brogues, sandals to slip-ons, which can be combined with a number of pant styles.
+Below are shoe styles ranging from peep-toe booties to brogues, sandals to slip-ons, which can all be combined with a number of pant styles.